jeanadev/talk-spot/SoftSkills/NewManagerToolkit.md

 What will the audience get out of this talk?
 What do I want them to come away with?

 - So many times individual contributors rise to the ranks of leadership, and are made managers without much training, coaching or mentorship.
 How do you navigate becoming the managers of your peers?
-How do you keep your sanity?
+How do you keep your manage your stress?
 How do you grow in your own career while supporting both your team and your company?
-Through sharing about my first three years of [no training] management, hopefully you can learn a few things that will give you guidance, reassurance, and TOOLS to go back to work next week feeling energized and equipped.
+Through sharing about my first three years of [no training] management, hopefully you can learn a few things that will give you guidance, reassurance, and tools go back to work next week feeling energized and equipped.

 ## Outline